slgrobotics/robots_bringup/Docs/Create1/README.md

 This is an updated and streamlined version of the prior document ( https://github.com/slgrobotics/turtlebot_create/tree/main/RPi_Setup ) - adjusted for ROS Jazzy.

-Familiarity with https://github.com/slgrobotics/turtlebot_create/blob/main/README.md is highly recommended.
+Familiarity with (now outdated) https://github.com/slgrobotics/turtlebot_create/blob/main/README.md is highly recommended.

 My Create 1 has a Raspberry Pi 3B ("turtle").
-The RPi runs sensors drivers (XV11 LIDAR and BNO055), and Differential Drive Control, inspired by Articulated Robotics.
+The RPi runs sensors drivers (XV11 LIDAR and BNO055 IMU), and Autonomy Lab _base_ code (https://github.com/slgrobotics/create_robot).

+The rest of the robot nodes run on the Desktop, using my *articubot_one* codebase, inspired by Articulated Robotics.

 ## Turtle Raspberry Pi 3B Build and Run Instructions: